nbhatia/nbhatia.github.io/_posts/2021-01-13-Understanding-Dynamic-Typing-in-JS.md

 ![DynamicTyping](/assets/imgs/dynamic-typing.png)

 We know from the previous example that when we create a variable without assigning any value to it, its type is reported as undefined.
 And here in this example we can see that when we assign different values to it, the *type of the variable* changes according to the type of the data value assigned to it.
 It changes from "number" to "string" to "boolean" to "object" etc as per the type of the value contained in it.
 So we see that the type of the variable is not fixed, it can change with each assignment - and that's why it's dynamic typing.
-And that's why it's *loosely typed* (as opposed to strict typing) - it's not tied to any particular type during it's lifetime.
+And that's why it's *loosely typed* too (as opposed to strict typing) - it's not tied to any particular type during it's lifetime.

 Contrast this with strict and static type checking.
 In a typical compiled language (C, C++, Java etc), the type of a variable has to be declared clearly in the program, and this type can not be changed at runtime.
 So a variable declared of the type 'integer' can only be assigned integer values - and can not have non-integer data values assigned to it at run-time.
 This is static typing.
 Any attempt to assign a value to a variable which if different from the type declared for that variable would result in a compilation error.